How can I help myself?

 Stem4 Support with self-harm provides activities to support you with urges to self-harm (comfort, distract, express or release).

 Thrive helps to manage and prevent stress and anxiety.
-It uses games to help track your moods, suggest ways to control stress and anxiety, and teach relaxation techniques.
-The app is free and available for anyone.
+It is suitable for all aged 11+ and uses games to help track your moods, suggest ways to control stress and anxiety, and teach relaxation techniques.
+The app is free to download, but charges may apply for access to all functions. and available for anyone.
+Alternatively you may be able to access the YMCA trinity group version via your school.
+Click here for more information.

 Student Health App created by NHS doctors, provides reliable health information for university students.